stevavoliajvar/stop_cloudflare/what-to-do.md

 | [Onion Browser](https://itunes.apple.com/us/app/onion-browser/id519296448?mt=8) | Mike Tigas | [Link](https://github.com/OnionBrowser/OnionBrowser/issues) | Apple iOS |

 Other software's privacy is imperfect.
-This doesn't mean Tor browser is "perfect".
+This doesn't mean Tor browser is "_perfect_".
 There is no 100% secure nor 100% private on the internet and technology.

 - Don't want to use "Tor"?
 You can use _any browser_ with [Tor daemon](https://packages.debian.org/search?searchon=names&keywords=tor).
+  - Note that the Tor project don't like this.
+Use `Tor Browser` if you are able to do so.

 - It may be possible to use "Tor Browser" without Tor: